A woman's place is in the home

 Of course, Aeschylus wrote in Greek and the above is a much later translation.
-The unambiguous nature of the thought being expressed doesn't leave much room for interpretation and we can be assured that the English version says pretty much what the Greek dramatist originally said.
+The unambiguous nature of the thought being expressed doesn't leave much room for interpretation and we can be assured that the English version means pretty much what the Greek dramatist originally said.

 A Woman is to be from her House three times: when she is Christened, Married and Buried.